Product knowledge: AI Image Matching

 The opportunity for personalization through loyalty programs is a further attraction, helping brands ensure marketing dollars are spent in as targeted a way as possible.

-5. Don’t forget fun and inspiration
+Don’t forget fun and inspiration in your marketing efforts

 As important as it is to focus on inflation messaging and speak to shoppers’ financial worries right now, savvy consumer brands also know that marketing campaigns present a valuable opportunity for providing lightness, fun, and inspiration.